 - 10 examples of theocracy on the big and small screen illustrate the multifarious manifestations of the – inevitably authoritarian – communion between religion and government.

-- These 10 examples of theocracy range from the early worldwide phenomenon Quo Vadis and the 1966 Best Picture Academy Award winner A Man for All Seasons to the Nazi propaganda documentary Triumph of the Will and the fantasy series His Dark Materials.
+- These 10 examples of theocracy range from the early worldwide phenomenon Quo Vadis and the multiple Oscar winner A Man for All Seasons to the Nazi documentary Triumph of the Will and the fantasy series His Dark Materials.

 Examples of theocracy abound in both the historical record and works of fiction.